MikeDollfe/odin-recipes/README.md

 # odin-recipes
-Create a simple recipe website to demonstrate basic HTML and Git knowledge
+A simple recipe website to demonstrate basic HTML and Git knowledge